Virtual machine migration can greatly affect CPU resources in your cluster and lead to unwanted queuing of tasks on your virtual machines.

 Dynatrace tracks vMotion events for all the vCenters in your IT infrastructure, showing you daily (counters are reset at midnight each day) and past-week percentages.
 Each vMotion event consumes resources on the target ESXi host.
 Even when newly migrated virtual machines don't immediately require more CPU or memory, other virtual machines that exist on the same host might need more resources.
 The result is that target ESXi hosts can experience problems allocating requested resources and CPU saturation can occur.

 The VMware vCenter dashboard tile shows the number of migrations that have occurred during the past 24 hours and allows you to compare this number to the same 24-hour timeframe one week earlier.

 Monitor CPU ready time

 To view ready time information for a virtual machine

-- Select VMware from the navigation menu, then select the vCenter cluster that includes the host with the virtual machine you want to examine.
+- In the Dynatrace menu, go to VMware, then select the vCenter cluster that includes the host with the virtual machine you want to examine.